calda/calstephens.tech/_posts/2018-08-18-my-summer-at-apple.md

 Even though this information was included in memgraph files, it never actually got displayed anywhere in Xcode.
 I banged on this problem a bit during my first few weeks, and now all of this info is shown as a part of the Document Inspector!
 This feature first shipped in Xcode 10 beta 3. 🎉

-{% include photoswipe.html images=page.memgraph max-height=800 %}
+{% include photoswipe.html images=page.memgraph max-height=550 %}

 <h4>Working on Instruments</h4>

 {% include photoswipe.html images=page.instruments-dot-app max-height=300 %}

 I did a few other minor patches on Xcode, but otherwise most of the summer was spent working on Instruments.
 I was in the Developer Tools organization, but most specifically on the **Performance Tools** team.
 Their biggest focus is Instruments itself, but they work on all sorts of other cool stuff too.
-The team had big news at WWDC this year, where they got to unveal [Custom Instruments](https://developer.apple.com/videos/play/wwdc2018/410/)!
+The team had big news at WWDC this year, where they got to unveil [Custom Instruments](https://developer.apple.com/videos/play/wwdc2018/410/)!
 It really changes the game in this department.
 Instruments is a great platform for profiling the performance of your own apps, and it gets better every year.

 I spent most of the summer working on some cool prototypes related to Custom Instruments and data visualization.
 I can't go into much detail (as is the nature of unreleased projects), but I absolutely learned *so much*.
-I spent a lot of time working with AppKit and other visualization tools.
-I also got to actually apply some fun CS theory concepts that had otherwise been relegated to the classroom.
+I spent a lot of time working with AppKit and some cool visualization tools.
+I also got to actually apply some CS theory concepts that had otherwise been relegated to the classroom.
 Super fun!

 <h4>Attending WWDC</h4>